Lost Coast Challenge

 How it works

 A $500 deposit per person is required with balance due 60 days prior to the event.
-Treks dates may be adjusted +/- one to two days until permits are finalized 3-5 months in advance of departure.
-Deposits for Lost Coast bookings are fully refundable until permits are confirmed.
 Typical group size of 7, including one guide.
 Maximum group size of 15, including two guides.
-An additional 5% charge will be applied when your reservation is made to offset new fees mandated by the U.S. Forest Service.
+Trek dates may be adjusted +/- one day until permits are finalized, typically by November or early December, and deposits are refundable until permit dates are confirmed and accepted.
+An additional 5% charge will be applied when your reservation is made to offset new fees mandated by the U.S. Bureau of Land Management.
 Private, family and modified itinerary trips available through TSX Pods.
-Cancel up until the day of the trip without the risk of lost money.
-View cancellation policy.
+Book with confidence!
+Review our flexible cancellation policy.

 Itinerary